mimic-sussex/sema/README.md

 ## Hardware acceleration:

 Hardware acceleration will have a drastic effect in Tensorflow.js model training speed.

 To enable it in Chrome:
 * Navigate to chrome://settings
 * Click the **Advanced ▼** button at the bottom of the page
 * In the **System** section, ensure the **Use hardware acceleration when available** checkbox is checked (relaunch Chrome for changes to take effect)

+To enable in Firefox:
+- Go to `about:preferences`
+- Scroll till you reach the **Performance section**, or simply search for "performance"
+- Enable **recommended performance settings**, this will enable hardware acceleration if and when it is available

 ## Linux Users